 I've been a tournament angler since 1986, competing mainly in saltwater events from family rodeo style events, to major offshore tournaments, ...more to the Southern Kingfish Association pro division, to 2 different redfish tours.
-In the last few years my son (now 20) introduced me to kayak fishing and kayak tournament fishing.
+In the last few years my son (now 23) introduced me to kayak fishing and kayak tournament fishing.
 Man, it's like discovering fishing all over again.
 I'm totally connected.
-Now I fish nearly 100% kayak and compete in 20 or more tournaments a year for inshore species and bass covering the entire south east.
+Now I fish nearly 100% kayak and compete tournaments all year for inshore species and bass covering the entire south east.
 I've been fortunate in my successes in the kayak, I think mainly because I bring 3 decades of experience to the table.
 I've got some bucket list fish I want to catch out of the kayak--paddle fish, sturgeon, swordfish, muskie.
 And I enjoy exploring all the famous and out of the way lakes all over the US.
 Doing it from the kayak makes it simpler, cheaper and really more accessible.

 When at home in Vero Beach, FL I guide for inshore species along the Indian River Lagoon and for bass on the world famous lakes in our area.